KatalysatorAB/GlimrSDK-JS/README.md

 ### .storePosition

-`Glimr.storePosition( position: { longitude: number, latitude: number } ): void`
+`Glimr.storePosition( position: { longitude: number | string, latitude: number | string } ): void`

 This signals the position of the user.
+The passed in object must have numeric `longitude` and `latitude` members.
+They can either be numbers or strings that can be parsed with `parseFloat`.

 **Note:** Stored values are not stored until flushed by a call to `Glimr.getTags`.
 See the example below to learn how to use it.